juliarn/npc-lib/README.md

 - `https://repository.derklaro.dev/releases/` (You can also use `https://jitpack.io` instead, used e.g.
   for [ProtocolLib](https://github.com/dmulloy2/ProtocolLib)).
 - `https://repo.codemc.io/repository/maven-releases/` (For [PacketEvents](https://github.com/retrooper/packetevents))
-- `https://s01.oss.sonatype.org/content/repositories/snapshots/` (For all kinds of snapshot dependencies that don't have a stable release published to maven central yet)

 ### Shading
 This library is specifically made in a way that it can be shaded into your plugin jar.
 Below is a list of packages that